Calgary spring used book sales – the 2020 version

 RESET Calgary usually holds the first used book sale at the Crossroads Market.
 Here is the note on their website:

-The Calgary READS sale is usually at the Calgary Curling Club, and they are planning their used book sale for the fall.
+The Calgary READS sale is usually at the Calgary Curling Club, and they are planning their used book sale for the fall of 2020.
 BUT in the meantime, they need your donations of new and “like-new” CHILDREN’S books NOW.

 “If you are able to donate “gently used” children’s books, please contact us at firstname.lastname@example.org and we will provide instructions on how to donate.”